 Once you look beyond simply what separates active and passive funds, it allows you to consider the more important factors like your investing horizon, risk appetite, and fees involved versus the potential returns.

 You’ll organically find where you sit along the active-passive spectrum once you’ve established some of the above.

 We like to keep things active here at AtlasTrend, using a combination of big data technology and humans (with a combined 50+ years’ experience collectively managing $2 billion worth of funds) to guide our investment strategy.

 Become an AtlasTrend member to access more investing insights.
-AtlasTrend makes it easy to invest in global shares built on world trends.
-Join AtlasTrend today.
-Sign up for a free 30 day trial.
-Cancel anytime.
+AtlasTrend makes it easy to invest in global shares built around world trends.